-One hundred twenty six UBC undergraduates (Age 18-45, M = 20.74; 81% Female) participated for extra credit.
+One hundred twenty-six UBC undergraduates (age range = 18-45 years, M = 20.74; 81% female) participated for extra credit.

 A primary goal of Study 4 was to compare the degree to which untrustworthiness is viewed as representative of atheists, relative to groups rated similarly in terms of warmth and competence.
 To select target groups with which to compare atheists, we performed a pilot study in which participants drawn from the same population (N = 31) rated atheists, poor people, housewives, elderly people, feminists, Jewish people, homosexuals, Christians, and rich people on the dimensions of warmth and competence.
-The adjectives used to assess both warmth and competence in this pilot study were identical to those previously used by Fiske and colleagues (2002, Study 2; Warmth: friendly, good-natured, sincere, trustworthy, warm, well-intentioned; Competence: capable, competent, confident, efficient, intelligent, skillful).
+The adjectives used to assess both warmth and competence in this pilot study were identical to those previously used by Fiske et al. (2002, Study 2; Warmth: friendly, good-natured, sincere, trustworthy, warm, wellintentioned; Competence: capable, competent, confident, efficient, intelligent, skillful).
 Atheists were rated as higher in competence than warmth, t(30) = 2.43, p = .02.
-In this regard, atheists (M_w = 3.16, M_c) = 3.42) were viewed similarly as feminists ($M_w = 2.95$, $M_c = 3.38$), Jewish people ($M_w = 3.11$, $M_c = 3.51$), and, to a lesser extent, homosexuals ($M_w = 3.33$, $M_c = 3.20$).
-We decided to use atheists, feminists, and Jewish people as targets in Study 3 because in the pilot study, separate repeated measures ANOVAs revealed that these three groups did not significantly differ on either warmth or competence, F(2, 60) = 1.42, p = .25 and F(2, 60) = .60, p = .55, respectively.
+In this regard, atheists ( $M_w =$ 3.16, $M_c = 3.42$ ) were viewed similarly as feminists ( $M_w = 2.95$ , $M{\rm c} = 3.38$ ); Jewish people ( $M{\rm w} = 3.11$ , $M{\rm c} = 3.51$ ); and, to a lesser extent, homosexuals ( $M{\rm w}=3.33,\,M{\rm c}=3.20$ ).
+We decided to use atheists, feminists, and Jewish people as targets in Study 3, because in the pilot study, separate repeated-measures ANOVAs revealed that these three groups did not significantly differ on either warmth or competence, F(2, 60) = 1.42, p = .25, and F(2, 60) = 1.42, P(2, 60) = 1.42, 60) = 0.60, p = .55, respectively.
 Study 4 thus compared distrust of three groups that were statistically indistinguishable in terms of warmth and competence.

-Study 4 used the same description of an untrustworthy individual used in Studies 2-3, except that the target was female ("Sarah"), both as this made for a more believable feminist option, and to test whether the anti-atheist effects seen in Studies 2-3 generalize to female targets.
-After reading the description, participants chose whether they thought it more probable that Sarah was either 1) a teacher, or 2) a teacher and XXXX.
-We manipulated XXXX between subjects, as either "a Jewish person" (N = 42), "a feminist" (N = 38), or "an atheist (someone who does not believe in God)" (N = 46).
-After a number of filler tasks, participants rated their belief in God from 0-100 exactly as in Study 3.
-Finally, participants completed a face-valid item that measured endorsement of supernatural monitoring concerns: participants rated (from 1-7) their agreement with the statement "People behave better when they feel that God is monitoring their behavior."
+Study 4 used the same description of an untrustworthy individual used in Studies 2-3, except that the target was female ("Sarah"), both because this made for a more believable feminist option and to test whether the anti-atheist effects seen in Studies 2-3 generalize to female targets.
+After reading the description, participants chose whether they thought it more probable that Sarah was either (a) a teacher or (b) a teacher and XXXX.
+We manipulated XXXX between subjects, as either "a Jewish person" (n=42), "a feminist" (n=38), or "an atheist (someone who does not believe in God; n=46).
+After a number of filler tasks, participants rated their belief in God from 0 to 100, exactly as in Study 3.
+Finally, participants completed a face-valid item that measured endorsement of supernatural monitoring concerns: Participants rated (from 1 to 7) their agreement with the statement "People behave better when they feel that God is monitoring their behavior."